nRF24/CircuitPython_nRF24L01/docs/examples.rst

 .. versionchanged:: 2.0.0
     uses 2 addresses on pipes 1 & 0 to demonstrate proper addressing convention.

-This is a test to show how to use nRF24L01's interrupt pin.
-Be aware that :py:func:`~circuitpython_nrf24l01.rf24.RF24.send()` clears all IRQ events on exit, so we use the non-blocking :py:func:`~circuitpython_nrf24l01.rf24.RF24.write()` instead.
-Also the `ack` attribute is enabled to trigger the :py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_dr` event when the master node receives ACK payloads.
+This is a test to show how to use nRF24L01's interrupt pin using the non-blocking `write()`.
+Also the `ack` attribute is enabled to trigger the `irq_dr` event when the master node receives ACK payloads.
 Simply put, this example is the most advanced example script (in this library), and it runs **very** quickly.

 .. literalinclude:: ../examples/nrf24l01_interrupt_test.py
     :caption: examples/nrf24l01_interrupt_test.py